koskenni/pytwolc/docs/compiletest.rst

 The simple grammar can now be tested against the examples by::

-  $ python3 ../twol.py --thorough 2 examples.fst rules.twol
+  $ python3 ../twol.py --thorough 2 examples.pstr rules.twol